- Reciprocity & Respect -

 - Root Healing exclusively sources their medicine from the village, ensuring that all financial exchange goes directly into the hands of the Bwiti with no intermediary.

-All Root Healing retreats adhere strictly to the Bwiti tradition and the protocols set forth & taught by 10th Generation Shaman Moughenda Mikala.
+All Root Healing retreats adhere strictly to the Bwiti tradition – which is the tradition that has been with Iboga since it was first discovered thousands of years ago.
 We believe that the Bwiti are the only ones that are truly qualified in saying how the medicine is used in ceremony because the medicine itself created and informs the tradition.
-Therefore, everything at our retreats from preparation, fireside teachings, to counseling and integration are solely Bwiti.
-Our providers have all undergone the mandatory intensive training process led by Moughenda and our team is in constant contact with the village, making frequent trips to Gabon for further training and connection to the tradition.
+Therefore, everything at our retreats from preparation, fireside teachings, to counseling and integration are solely Bwiti-focused.
+Our providers have all undergone extensive training and our team is in constant contact with the village, making frequent trips to Gabon for further training and connection to the tradition.

 All of our medicine comes directly from the Missoko Bwiti village that we work with.
 It is traditionally grown, harvested, and ceremonially prepared by the Bwiti as it has been for centuries.
 This is essential for a number of reasons:

 It ensures the spirit of the medicine is respected and carried within the Bwiti tradition, of which it is a sacrament.

 It supports the Bwiti village, the people who have been its caretakers since the connection between Iboga and Bwiti began so long ago.
 It is said that you cannot have Bwiti without Iboga and you cannot have Iboga without Bwiti.
 At Root Healing, this is a core principle.

 This ensures that our medicine is always safe, spiritually potent, and fresh.